Introduction

 }

-Setting up the NFS server
+Setting up the GlusterFS server

 1. open ports for the clients to connect: we will actually disable the entire firewall for simplicity stakes, but we could be more precise in the ports we open

-2. Enable the NFS server systemd services
+2. Enable the systemd service for the GlusterFS server

-3. Define the export point: /srv/shared in our case
+3. Define the export point

 server = { pkgs, ... }: {